-This bill establishes paper ballots as the default voting method for all in-person elections in Wyoming, with provisions for electronic ballot marking devices for accessibility.
+This bill establishes paper ballots as the default voting method for all in-person elections in Wyoming, with exceptions for electronic ballot marking devices for accessibility purposes.
 It outlines a process for the automatic tabulation of paper ballots and details procedures for hand counting during recounts.
-The legislation also revises the timing for absentee polling places and adjusts primary election and canvassing dates to align with the new hand counting requirements.
-Additionally, it creates an election recount account to fund hand recount costs and introduces a definition of "recount" that includes both hand counting and electronic processing.
+The legislation revises the timing for absentee polling places and adjusts the dates for primary elections and canvassing to align with the new hand counting requirements.
+Additionally, it creates an election recount account to fund hand recount costs and introduces a definition of "recount" that includes both hand counting and electronic processing of ballots.

 Statutes affected: 26LSO-0049 v0.3: 22-1-102, 22-2-104, 22-8-102, 22-8-108, 22-9-125, 22-10-102, 22-11-102, 22-14-114, 22-16-103, 22-16-109, 22-16-110, 22-16-111, 22-16-113, 22-16-118, 22-21-109, 22-22-203